 The College of Business is in the process of applying for AACSB accreditation.
-As part of that process, students will be assessed on program-level outcomes based on course outcomes from various courses.
-The materials from this course may be used for assessing such program-level outcomes, and hence students must follow the necessary rigor to ensure mastery and retention of the above course outcomes.
-COVID-19: Due to the current pandemic environment, all university personnel (faculty, students and staff, etc) are required to adhere to mandated procedures and guidelines as communicated through university communications.
+As part of that process, students will be assessed on program level outcomes based on course outcomes from various courses.
+The materials from this course may be used for assessing such program level outcomes, and hence students must follow the necessary rigor to ensure mastery and retention of the above course outcomes.

+COVID-19:

+Due to the current pandemic environment, all university personnel (faculty, students and staff, etc) are required to adhere to mandated procedures and guidelines as communicated through university communications.
+Please see addendum at end of syllabus for more information.